Alimony in Minnesota is legally known as Spousal Maintenance. Spousal maintenance is also sometimes called “spousal support”, or simply “maintenance”.

 How Long Can the Court Order Alimony in Minnesota?

-Temporary spousal maintenance can be granted during or after a divorce (Minnesota Statutes, Section 518.62).
-The court may grant temporary spousal maintenance under certain circumstances.
+Transitional spousal maintenance can be granted during or after a divorce (Minnesota Statutes, Section 518.62).
+The court may grant transitional spousal maintenance under certain circumstances.

 For example, a court may order one spouse to pay alimony to buy time for necessary job training and/or education for employment.
-For this reason, temporary spousal maintenance is also known as rehabilitative maintenance.
+For this reason, transitional spousal maintenance is sometimes also known as rehabilitative maintenance.

-Also as mentioned, temporary doesn’t necessarily mean temporary.
-Instead, it means when the maintenance period ends, the ex-spouse receiving maintenance has the burden to show why maintenance should be extended, if he or she wants it to.
+With transitional maintenance, when the maintenance period ends the ex-spouse receiving maintenance has the burden to show why maintenance should be extended, if he or she wants it to.

-In certain circumstances, a judge may order permanent spousal maintenance.
+In certain circumstances, a judge may order indefinite spousal maintenance.
 For example, imagine a marriage that has lasted for many years.
 One spouse was a homemaker.
 The other the breadwinner.
 Now, the couple has a significant disparity between the their incomes.
 The homemaker is older and it would be difficult for him or her to reenter the workforce.
-This may be a situation for permanent support.
+This may be a situation for indefinite support.

-If the Court is uncertain regarding the necessity of a permanent maintenance order, the court can order a permanent maintenance.
+If the Court is uncertain regarding the necessity of an indefinite maintenance order, the court can order indefinite maintenance.
 (Minnesota Statutes, Chapter 518.552, Subdivision 3).

 Unless otherwise agreed to in writing or expressed in the divorce decree, future payments of spousal maintenance end upon the death of either party or the remarriage of the party receiving spousal maintenance.
 (Minnesota Statutes, Chapter 518A.39, Subdivision 3).